 Basic means fundamental.
-And the three fundamentals of natural human locomotion are running, jumping and throwing.
+And the three fundamentals of natural movement are running, jumping and throwing.
 Together they lay the foundation of Track & Field, the Olympic Games and are part of virtually all athletic activities.

-It is essential to start with these in their plain form.
+It is essential to start with these in their simplest form.
 The key is to keep things simple yet engaging, challenging yet doable, consistent and not tiring.
-You don’t need to become a coach, all you need is 20-30 minutes a day to have a break and have some fun.
+I recommend getting your game up to par and then all you’ll need is 20-30 minutes a day to have a break and have some fun.
 You know you can’t tell them you’re gonna teach them something if you want their full attention, but when was the last time you checked who jumps higher or throws better?
 Have you done a handstand lately?
 (If you do CrossFit, skip that question).
 There are many things you can do, the point is to create a fun game out of practicing basic human movements with your children.
 This will most likely benefit you as well in more ways than you expect.

 This article is written primarily for parents of children aged 1-10, but it can certainly be applied to children and teens.
 Ultimately the age does not matter, what matters is that you do this if you feel that there is a need for some physical training.
 You will have to find the right approach to your youngster, and they might never thank you out loud, but you will thank yourself looking at him or her with pride.